Last modified: 2004-06-19 by

-In the IVth century, the Merovingians built the St. Martin church, one of the earliest Christian churches in Belgium.
+Under the Merovingians, the St. Martin's church was built in the IVth century, being one of the earliest Christian churches in Belgium.
 Between the Vth and the VIIth centuries, the church had the rank of basilica.
 The church was destroyed in 1550 but its cemetary was used until 1830.

 In the Xth century, the village of Autelbas developed a specific pottery style.
 This expensive earthenware was sold locally but also exported.
 There is today an archeological museum in Autelbas.

 In the Middle Ages, the counts of Arlon were allied to the counts of Limburg.
 In 1214, however, count Waleran of Arlon married countess Ermesinde of Luxembourg.
 Arlon remained associated with Luxembourg until 1839.
 Ermesinde founded in 1250 the convent of Clairefontaines, which was ruled by Bernardine nuns.
 The convent was destroyed in 1794.

 The castle of Barnick is a rare example of fortress built in a plain.
 It was probably built on the remains of a Carolingian villa.
 The castle belonged to the family of Autel from 1371 to the XVIth century.
 It was partially burned in 1983.